Tuesday, 12 January 2010

 The clubs greatest achievement was reaching the semi final of the FA Vase in 1997, before being knocked out by Whitby Town.
 From the early 1990's their Merland Rise home also played hosts to Epsom & Ewell FC, who sold their West Street home.
 However, In 2010 they moved on to share at Merstham FC.

-Banstead Athletic FC will be playing in the Combines Counties League Division One in season 2014-15.
+Banstead Athletic FC will be playing in the Southern Combination Division One in the 2024-25 season.

 My visits

-I set out for Merland Rise one day in December 2006.
-To reach Tadworth where the club is based, necessitates a train ride to Tattenham Corner station.
+I set out for Merland Rise by reaching Tadworth where the club is based, with a train ride to Tattenham Corner station.
 I had done this twice previously for visits to Epsom races but on this occasion I narrowly missed the hourly train, putting my plans backward somewhat.

 I eventually arrived and took the bracing walk up the Downs listening to the breaking news that Marcus Trescothic had pulled out of the Ashes Tour.
 I tried to convince myself that this wouldn't hamper the England team or spoil my forthcoming trip to Australia.